 If you plan to visit more than three national parks in a year, definitely get an America the Beautiful pass to save money.

 If you’re visiting Sequoia on a weekend or holiday, be aware that there could be traffic or limited parking.
-In summer months, the park may operate a shuttle system to help lessen congestion.
+The park may operate a shuttle system to help lessen congestion.

 Should you visit both Sequoia and Kings Canyon in one weekend?

-Sequoia and Kings Canyon are administered jointly as one park (you pay for one, you pay for both) since they share a border — but I’d recommend visiting them on separate weekends if you’re local or spending an extra 1-2 days to visit both (so 3-4 days total).
+Sequoia and Kings Canyon are administered jointly as one park (you pay for one, you pay for both) since they share a border — but I’d recommend visiting them on separate weekends if you’re local or spending a few extra days to visit both (I’d suggest at least 3 full days total).

-Trying to see both in one weekend means you’ll miss out on a lot or else really rush through the experience.
+Trying to see both in one weekend (or even in one day) means you’ll miss out on a lot or else really rush through the experience.

 Is your goal to drive by everything and not get out, explore, hike, or enjoy the nature?